dartmouth-cs52-16x/16X-git-map/README.md

 After squashing, you have to write a new commit message.
 Again to finish, save and exit on your text editor.
 Done!

-Note that this can cause problems if you've pushed your branch to your remote repo, since you are rewriting commit history in your local branch and this will mismatch with the remote repo's history.
-If you've done a rebase commit squash, the next time you push to the remote repo you will have to do a forced update `git push -f origin feature`.
+**Note** that this can cause problems if you've pushed your branch to your remote repo, since you are rewriting commit history in your local branch and this will mismatch with the remote repo's history.
+Best to do this before pushing, but if you've done a rebase commit squash on commits that you already pushed, then the next time you push to the remote repo you will have to do a forced update `git push -f origin feature`.
 However be aware that this is dangerous and anyone else working on this feature branch will have issues pushing their branch.
 One solution to this is asking them to `stash` their commits and then `rebase` after you push your branch.
+You've been warned.

 ##### 4. Push Feature Branch